Mount Hood, Sandy Glacier Ice Caves

 Only fully discovered and documented in 2011, Mount Hood's Sandy Glacier is home to the largest and most extensive glacier cave system in the contiguous United States.

 The caves begin a mile uphill from McNeil Point, where erosion from the rapidly-retreating glacier on Mount Hood's western face has created a combined 7,000 linear feet of caverns, caves and narrow passages.
-Known today as the Sandy Glacier Caves, this extensive network is comprised of three main caves: Snow Dragon, Pure Imagination and Frozen Minotaur.
+Known today as the Sandy Glacier Caves, this extensive network is comprised of three main caves: Snow Dragon, which has recently experienced a collapse, Pure Imagination, and Frozen Minotaur.

 Though initial cave sightings were reported as early as 2000, their existence was only officially confirmed via a YouTube video by Gregory Fowler in 2010.
 Based on the video, mountaineers, cavers, and close friends Eddy Cartaya and Brent McGregor enlisted help from friends and several local mountain rescue teams and embarked on a series of painstaking expeditions to fully map and document the cave...one that they would later name Snow Dragon.
 While on the expedition in 2011, they further discovered Pure Imagination and Frozen Minotaur.